RobertDacian/semester-project/README.md

 "version": "1.0.8"
 ```

-- Added fetch listings and search listings functionalities on both, lending home page and logged in home page.
+- Added fetch auction listings and search auction listings functionalities on both, lending home page and logged in home page.

 - Version updated to 1.0.9